jagerber48/sciform/docs/source/usage.rst

 This context manager accepts the same keyword arguments as :class:`Formatter`.
-Within the context of :class:`GlobalDefaultsContext` manager, the global defaults take on the specified in put settings, but when the context is exited, the global default settings revert to their previous values.
+Within the context of :class:`GlobalDefaultsContext` manager, the global defaults take on the specified input settings, but when the context is exited, the global default settings revert to their previous values.